Venereau-type polynomials as potential counterexamples: Abstract

 \section{Abstract}

-We study some properties of the \Venereau polynomials $f_n=y+x^n(xz+y(yu+z^2)) \in \IC[x,y,z,u]$, a sequence of proposed counterexamples to the Abhyankar-Sathaye embedding conjecture.
-It is well known that these are hyperplanes, and for $n \geq 3$, they are $\IC[x]$-coordinates.
-For $n=1,2$, it is known that they become coordinates upon going modulo $x$ or upon inverting $x$, and that they are 1-stable $\IC[x]$-coordinates.
-We show that $f_2$ is in fact a $\IC[x]$-coordinate.
-We introduce the notion of \Vtype polynomials, and show that these are all hyperplanes, coordinates upon going modulo $x$ or upon inverting $x$, and stably tame, 1-stable $\IC[x]$-coordinates.
-We show that some of these \Vtype polynomials are in fact $\IC[x]$-coordinates; the rest remain potential counterexamples to the embedding and other conjectures.
+We study some properties of the \Venereau polynomials $b_m=y+x^m(xz+y(yu+z^2)) \in \IC[x,y,z,u]$, a sequence of proposed counterexamples to the Abhyankar-Sathaye embedding conjecture and the Dolgachev-Weisfeiler conjecture.
+It is well known that these are hyperplanes and residual coordinates, and for $m \geq 3$, they are $\IC[x]$-coordinates.
+For $m=1,2$, it is only known that they are 1-stable $\IC[x]$-coordinates.
+We show that $b_2$ is in fact a $\IC[x]$-coordinate.
+We introduce the notion of \Vtype polynomials, and show that these are all hyperplanes and residual coordinates.
+We show that some of these \Vtype polynomials are in fact $\IC[x]$-coordinates; the rest remain potential counterexamples to the aforementioned conjectures.
 For those that we show to be coordinates, we also show that any automorphism with one of them as a component is stably tame.
+The remainder are stably tame, 1-stable $\IC[x]$-coordinates.